Saifix/Sensor-Fault-Detection-ML/README.md

 6. **Model Evaluation**: Evaluated model performance using fault-free testing and faulty testing data.

 ## Results
-After extensive experimentation and evaluation, we found that XGBoost outperformed other algorithms with a cumulative accuracy of 89.7% in detecting all faults.
+After extensive experimentation and evaluation, It is concluded that XGBoost outperformed other algorithms with a cumulative accuracy of 89.7% in detecting all faults.

 ## Conclusion
 This project demonstrates the effectiveness of machine learning in fault detection using the Tennessee Eastman Process Simulation dataset.
 XGBoost emerged as the top-performing model, showcasing its potential in industrial anomaly detection tasks.